-Using telehealth, children with ASD and their families can access services quicker and avoid long wait times addressing the challenge of limited access to qualified providers.
+Telehealth addresses the challenge of limited access to qualified providers by helping children with ASD and their families access services.
 Telehealth can equip parents and caregivers with the skills to best care for a child with autism, empowering them to provide that child with the care they need and deserve.
-Telehealth for ASD is a frontier that must be explored further, and one that should be considered by providers and patients alike.

 Bearss, K., Burrell, T. L., Challa, S. A., Postorino, V., Gillespie, S. E., Crooks, C., & Scahill, L. (2017).
 Feasibility of Parent Training via Telehealth for Children with Autism Spectrum Disorder and Disruptive Behavior: A Demonstration Pilot.
 Journal of Autism and Developmental Disorders,48(4), 1020-1030. doi:10.1007/s10803-017-3363-2

 Juárez, A. P., Weitlauf, A. S., Nicholson, A., Pasternak, A., Broderick, N., Hine, J., . . .
 Warren, Z. (2018).
 Early Identification of ASD Through Telemedicine: Potential Value for Underserved Populations.
 Journal of Autism and Developmental Disorders,48(8), 2601-2610. doi:10.1007/s10803-018-3524-y